facebook/lexical/packages/outline-react/README.md

 # `outline-react`

-This package provides a set of extensions and utilities for Outline that allow for rich-text editing in React applications.
+This package provides a set of helpers and utilities for Outline that allow for text editing in React applications.